 6 Picnic Spots in Durham With Breathtaking Views

-It’s time to bring some bites and a blanket and head to one of Durham’s fabulous picnic spots.
+Unpack the sandwiches and lemonade.
+It’s time to enjoy some grub at one of Durham’s fabulous picnic spots.

 Posted By Discover Durham Staff

-A city park with impressively large trees, Forest Hills Park is a beautiful spot for an afternoon picnic.
-With nearby restrooms, tennis courts, grills, picnic facilities, spraygrounds, playgrounds, and soccer fields, Forest Hills is a wonderful place to go with a date, your kids, or your friends.
+With a massive grassy lawn and impressively large trees, Forest Hills Park is a beautiful spot for an afternoon picnic.
+The city park has restrooms, tennis courts, grills, picnic tables and a playground, so it’s a wonderful place to picnic with a date, your kids, or your friends.